-There are three main kinds of snake fang.
-Each has a similar use but works differently.
-Apart from that, some snakes have regular teeth too, although not for the same purpose that we do.
+There are three main kinds of snake fangs.
+Each has a similar use, but works differently.
+Some snakes also have regular teeth.

 1) Proteroglyphous Snake Fangs

-These are regular snake fangs, the kind you’re used to seeing.
-They’re not that long, because they’re fixed in place on the snake’s jaw.
-Snakes in the Elapid family have fangs like these, including cobras, mambas, coral snakes and others.
+These are regular snake fangs, and aren’t that long because they’re fixed in place on the snake’s jaw.
+Snakes in the Elapid family have fangs like these, including cobras, mambas, coral snakes, and others.

-Their fangs are hollow, which allows elapids to inject their prey with highly concentrated venom.
+Proteroglyphous fangs are hollow, which allows elapids to inject prey with concentrated venom.
 Small ducts connect the fangs to the venom glands, which are behind the mouth and to each side of the head.
-The venom shoots out of the gland, through the ducts, through the hollow fangs, and into the prey, killing it or incapacitating it.
+The venom shoots out of the gland, through the ducts, through the hollow fangs, and into the prey, killing/incapacitating it.

-All genuinely venomous snakes use proteroglyphous fangs or solenoglyphous fangs, which are similar.
+All kinds of venomous snakes use proteroglyphous fangs or solenoglyphous fangs, which are very similar.